Skip to content

 }

-Servers MAY coalesce or debounce this notification for noisy fields — for example, rapid modifiedAt bumps during a streaming turn, or frequent diffs updates during an edit burst.
+Servers MAY coalesce or debounce this notification for noisy fields — for example, rapid modifiedAt bumps during a streaming turn, or frequent changes updates during an edit burst.
 Clients that have no cached entry for session MAY ignore the notification.

 Like all protocol notifications, the root/* events are ephemeral and are not replayed on reconnect.
 After reconnecting, clients SHOULD re-fetch the catalogue via listSessions.